-DACAAR wishes to continue to help the Afghan people as long as they need our help and it is very clear.
-As the country undergoes a significant transition, marked by gaps in long-term on-budget funding and a growing humanitarian crisis, our position to continue that support is very important.
-Through this year of transition, we are thankful that the humanitarian fund for DACAAR increased this year.
-However, we were cautious to ensure that this increase did not compromise beneficiary selection and the quality of our interventions.
+DACAAR wishes to continue to help the Afghan people for as long as they need our help and it is very clear, as the country undergoes a significant transition marked by gaps in long-term and on-budget funding, and a growing humanitarian crisis, our position in continuing that support is very important.

+Through this year of transition, we are thankful that the humanitarian fund for DACAAR increased this year, however, we have been cautious to ensure that this increase did not compromise beneficiary selection, the quality of our interventions and our strong commitment to the accountability to affected people principals (AAP).
 Our priority is to fulfill our promises while also reaching those who haven't been reached before.
 We strive to maintain the effectiveness and impact of our aid, ensuring it benefits those in need and supports their well-being.
 But, at the end of this year, we are very aware that humanitarian interventions are not the solution.
 Although many donors have been flexible in letting us complete longer-term solutions and in so helping more people than we have ever before, we are very aware longer-term cooperation, where more development-type programs are implemented, needs to be a transition to work towards.